Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 Which Dive Certification is Best?

 There are three main dive certification training programs.
 These are PADI, SSI, and NAUI.
 When going for your Open Water certification, all three will provide you with basic scuba diving fundamentals.
-And each recognzie each other’s certfication so there’s no problem going to a SSI dive shop with a PADI Open Water certifcation.
-In the beginning, it’s most important to choose a dive shop with good reviews and great teachers as teachers can make or break your relationship with scuba diving.
+And each recognize the other’s certification, so there’s no problem going to an SSI dive shop with a PADI Open Water certification.
+Initially, choosing a dive shop with good reviews and great teachers is most important as teachers can make or break your relationship with scuba diving.

 Can You Scuba Dive without Being Certified?